Cooking Gorgeous

 Dough Ingredients for Naan

-• Plain yogurt - Yogurt softens the dough and adds a slight tang.
-Use plain natural yogurt with no sugar or flavouring.
+• Plain yogurt - Yogurt softens the dough and adds a little tang.
+Use plain natural yogurt with nothing added to it.

 Ingredients for Filling